 The compost preparations, 502-507 are made from specially prepared plant materials (yarrow, chamomile, stinging nettle, oak bark, dandelion and valerian) and are used in compost heaps, and added to 500 to make what is known as prepared 500, an enhanced 500."

 Our vision has always been to produce health-giving and delicious food by building a strong, diverse and vibrant enterprise to serve the community.
-We have experienced the superior quality of produce grown by the Biodynamic Method of Agriculture and accordingly we farm using biodynamic principles.
-We are currrently (2017) Demeter Certified Biodynamic with the Bio-Dynamic Research Institute.
+We have experienced the superior quality of produce grown by the Australian Demeter Biodynamic Method of Agriculture and accordingly we farm using biodynamic principles.
 The cattle and their manuring capabilities are a vital component of a biodynamic farm and we maintain a breeding herd to supply BD pasture-fed beef.

 Additionally, we transferred our baking business to the farm premises and added a stone grinding flour mill to complete the operation.
 We believe good bread made in a more traditional style with freshly ground biodynamic or organic grain, pure water and good sea salt is an important part of a healthy diet.
 We also use the eggs, vegetables, honey and beef produced on the farm to make a delicious range of sweet and savoury pastries, sold at the Dungog Bread Van and the Maitland Slow Food Earth Market with the bread.

 We love what we do and feel in some way we make a contribution to improving the healthy aspirations of people in a fast-evolving world.